canwhite/video_to_text/README.md

 ## video_to_text

-get audio from video , and transfer to text
+get audio from video , and transfer to text，then optimize the text，
+generate new audio，then split the text，use single sentence to generate image，
+finally generate video

 # run

 ```
 poetry shell
 poetry install